 Veterans Disability and Alimony in Arizona

-In Arizona, a divorced individual with a spousal maintenance obligation can ask the court for a modification if there is significant changes to their circumstances and their ability to cover the agreed upon amount financially.
-If the individual responsible for paying spousal maintenance obtains a court order for modification, the ex spouse can appeal the court’s decision.
-Appeals regarding court ordered spousal maintenance changes in Arizona should be based upon apparent errors in interpreting the law in regards to the situation at hand.
+In Arizona, a divorced individual with a spousal maintenance obligation can ask the court for a modification if there are significant changes to their circumstances and their ability to cover the agreed upon amount financially.
+If the individual responsible for paying spousal maintenance obtains a court order for modification, the former spouse can appeal the court’s decision.
+Appeals regarding court-ordered spousal maintenance changes in Arizona should be based upon apparent errors in interpreting the law in regards to the situation at hand.

 Should Veterans Disability Payment Be Included for Alimony

 In regards the marriage of Rick C. Downing, Petitioner/Appellee v.
 La Vancha Downing, Respondent/Appellant, La Vancha filed an appeal after the trial court ruled in Rick’s favor to reduce his monthly spousal maintenance obligation to $100 per month.
 The appeal was based on La Vancha’s belief that the trial court’s decision was founded on a misinterpretation of the law.
 La Vancha felt that spousal maintenance obligation due from her former husband should not have been lowered and that her request for attorney’s fees should have been included in the final ruling.

 Does Arizona Law Prohibit Veterans Disability Payments Consider in Alimony

 The original decision of the trial court to reduce the monthly spousal obligation due from Rick to La Vancha was based on interpretation of the law including Section 25-530 and Section 25-319.

 “In determining whether to award spousal maintenance or the amount of any award of spousal support, the court shall consider any federal disability benefits awarded to the other spouse for service-connected disabilities according to 38 United States Code Chapter 11.”

 Section 25-319 states the following about the information above: